stcox/gke-wordpress/USAGE.md

 The example domain, `mysite.com` only works with HTTP via a local hosts file.
 You should substitute your own domain.

-Free LetsEncrypt TLS/SSL/HTTPS/HTTP2 certificates are available for any domains you control.
+Free LetsEncrypt SSL certificates are available for any domains you control.
 LetsEncrypt is enabled by setting `tls: true` in the site's configuration file.

 1. **Create an A record** for your domain, `mysite.com` at your domain name provider (Godaddy, Bluehost, etc.), and point it to your Ingress IP address.
 [Get your cluster's Ingress IP Address](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/service?namespace=nginx-ingress)